Shahroze16602/kotlin-interview-prep/chap3.md

     }
 }
 ```
-

-In this example, both coroutines are launched within the `runBlocking` scope, ensuring they complete before the program exits.
+In this example, both coroutines are launched within the `runBlocking` scope, ensuring they complete before the program exits.

 ---

 ### 3.7 Exception Handling

-Exceptions in coroutines can be handled using `try-catch` blocks or a `CoroutineExceptionHandler`:
+Exceptions in coroutines can be handled using `try-catch` blocks or a `CoroutineExceptionHandler`:

 ```kotlin